-TL;DR: I keep ChatGPT, Claude, and Gemini all open, and the habits that actually help are pretty boring: send quick lookups to ChatGPT or Gemini and longer/careful work (writing, code, anything that needs nuance) to Claude; spend ten seconds giving context before you ask; treat it as a back-and-forth instead of expecting one perfect answer; double-check anything load-bearing, because a confident tone isn’t proof; and don’t cram five requests into one prompt.
+TL;DR: I keep ChatGPT, Claude, and Gemini all open, and the habits that actually help are pretty boring: send quick lookups to ChatGPT or Gemini and longer/careful work (writing, code, anything that needs nuance) to Claude; spend fifteen seconds giving context before you ask; treat it as a back-and-forth instead of expecting one perfect answer; double-check anything load-bearing, because a confident tone isn’t proof; and don’t cram five requests into one prompt.
 None of this is deep; it’s just what stuck after using them a while, and it’ll probably shift as the models change.

 Which AI should you use for what?